-The story of Harold Washington, the greatest politician you've probably never heard of, and the white backlash that was set off when he became Chicago's first black mayor.
-This weekend is the 30th anniversary of his death.
+The story of Harold Washington, the greatest politician you've probably never heard of, and the white backlash that was set off when he became Chicago's first Black mayor.

 -